jamesrwilliams/personal-site/src/posts/2019/a-deep-dive-into-the-console-api.md

 console.dir(foo);
 ```

-This console method outputs a nice user friendly version of things like objects and arrays.
+This console method outputs a nice user-friendly version of things like objects and arrays.
 Now I thought, "hey this is super like console.log, right?".
 Turns out to a certain degree it is but there are some differences as occasionally `log()` will return a string representation of the variable, `dir()` will always return an interactive version.

-For example when logging regex strings `console.log` prints just the regex string whereas `console.dir` spits out it's properties, things like flags also.
+For example when logging regex strings `console.log` prints just the regex string whereas `console.dir` spits out its properties, things like flags also.
 Another note is that `console.dir` keeps a reference to the object, as such, you probably don't want to use it extensively in production.

-I've put together a little demo of the differences between `dir()` and `log()` for my own understanding that you can checkout here: https://codepen.io/jamesrwilliams/pen/eXOJoW.
+I've put together a little demo of the differences between `dir()` and `log()` for my own understanding that you can check out here: https://codepen.io/jamesrwilliams/pen/eXOJoW.

 ## Profiling

 You can even start recording a performance profile via `profile()`.
 To end a profile recording you can call `profileEnd()`.
 You can also give the profile a name by passing `.profile()` a string argument.
-Be warned though, this is a non-standard feature and is on the bleeding edge of the API, with implemnations in most modern browsers apart from Safari and Opera (at the time of writing) find out more here: https://developer.mozilla.org/en-US/docs/Web/API/Console/profile.
+Be warned though, this is a non-standard feature and is on the bleeding edge of the API, with implementations in most modern browsers apart from Safari and Opera (at the time of writing) find out more here: https://developer.mozilla.org/en-US/docs/Web/API/Console/profile.

 ## Conclusion

-The console API is a staple of a developers life, and I think these alternatives to the regular `log()` are a great addition to any workflow, especially if you can remember to use them!
+The console API is a staple of a developers' life, and I think these alternatives to the regular `log()` are a great addition to any workflow, especially if you can remember to use them!

-I've setup a CodePen collection of a few demos, showing off these features that can be found here: https://codepen.io/collection/XpwWPL/
+I've set up a CodePen collection of a few demos, showing off these features that can be found here: https://codepen.io/collection/XpwWPL/